February 24, 2022

 A presentation entitled regarding the ‘Post Pandemic Labor Market Analysis’ was given by John Meeks, Hillsborough Community College.
 The presentation covered the impacts of hiring and retention of employees for all industries, more specifically transportation and transit.
 According to the Bureau of Labor Statistics, more than 3.9 million workers quit their jobs each month in 2021, topping the 2019 average of 3.5 million.
 Resignation rates are 3.8% in the trade, transportation and mining employment sector.
 The resignation rates are highest among mid-career employees, this trend is called the Great Resignation.

-Various reasons were given for the resignations, chiefly being the (direct and indirect) impacts of Covid-19.
 Several charts denoting state and national labor participation, unemployment rates and unfilled jobs were provided.
 Transit job postings vs. hires were presented, as well as the median weekly salaries based upon national vs. state rates.
 Also shown were how other industry positions may be taking away from transit.
 The charts demonstrated the number of ‘quits’ in the U.S., labor participation rates, unemployment rates, unfilled jobs, and new job postings.
 Salaries of transit vs. salaries of other similar jobs (bus, truck, diesel) were discussed, as was the lack of confidence for a career in the transit industry.
 Competition from other transportation jobs seems to be a major factor.

 It was suggested the transit agencies form an alliance to market career opportunities in transit to overcome some of these issues.
 Become assertive and creative with recruitment and retention.
 Utilize digital ads, electronic billboards, job fairs and community outreach events.
 Other suggestions included Sign-on, Referral, and retention bonuses.
 Expand the applicant pool to recruit underserved populations that face barriers to employment because of geographic location, religion, sexual orientation, age, disabilities, criminal records, racial and ethnic backgrounds.
 Partner with local community-based organizations, veteran’s groups, local schools, technical and state colleges, and youth groups.
 Graduates often haven’t clarity of what to do after graduation.